cotes2020/jekyll-theme-chirpy/_posts/2023-02-06-PowerShell-based-web-server.md

 TimeoutManager                       : System.Net.HttpListenerTimeoutManager
 ```

 If we check the dotnet library, we can see the `$listener` object has several properties and methods associated with it.
 To see an explanation of how to use the methods and properties visit the dotnet library [here][httplistener]{:target="_blank"}.
+Below is a list of all the methods and properties.

 ```powershell
 $listener | Get-Member